-There was no change in our internal control over financial reporting that occurred during the quarter ended September 30, 2011 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+With the hiring of our corporate controller during the fiscal 2012 second quarter, the controller became our primary reviewer of our financial close process.
+Prior to the hiring, our Chief Financial Officer was the primary reviewer.
+Except as described in the preceding sentence and as described above in Plans for Remediation of Material Weaknesses, there were no other changes in our internal control over financial reporting that occurred during the quarter ended September 30, 2011 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.